FalconEthics/E-DIA/README.md

 The Tic-Tac-Toe game is a simple game that allows users to play against the computer.
 Users can choose to play as X or O, and the computer will make its moves automatically.

 - More to be added soon!

-## Usage
+## Installation
-To use the `CLI-APPS-C-PLUS-PLUS tools`, simply download or clone the repository and compile the source code.
-Then, run the executable files in your terminal or command prompt.
+In the meantime, feel free to check out the `beta release` [ https://github.com/FalconEthics/SYNTATIC-TOOLS/releases/tag/BETA ] and start using it for your daily development needs.
+I'm always open to feedback and suggestions, so please don't hesitate to reach out with any thoughts you may have.
+Thanks for your support!

 ## Contributions
-Contributions to `CLI-APPS-C-PLUS-PLUS` are welcome!
-If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.
+As for the graphical user interface, I'm thinking of  creating one using QT gui.
+However, I haven't had enough time to learn the library thoroughly.
+That's why I would be thrilled if anyone is interested in contributing to this project.
+Your contributions could help make Syntatic-Tools even better and more user-friendly. please fork the repository and submit a pull request with your changes.

 ## License
 It is released under the MIT License.
 See the `LICENSE` file for more information.